terenceltl/gettingAndCleaningData/README.md

 ### How to use the *run_analysis.R* script

-* Download the raw data zip file, "*UCI HAR Dataset.zip*", from this link mentioned above: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* If necessary, create a designated working directory for this purpose.
-* From the "*UCI HAR Dataset.zip*" file, extract the "*UCI HAR Dataset*" folder into a working directory.
+* In R / RStudio, set the working directory to the path you chose above.
-* The script file should be placed in the same working directory into which the "UCI HAR Dataset" folder was extracted.
+* Download the R script file from this repo, and place it, preferably (but not necessarily), into the designated working directory.
-* You may have to manually set the working directory in R / RStudio to the location of the source file.
+* The script will download the raw data zip file into the working directory, and extract the "*UCI HAR Dataset*" folder into the working directory.
 * The *plyr* package is required for functions like `ddply()` and `numcolwise()`.
 As such, you may wish to do `install.packages("plyr")` if necessary.
-* My own preferred way to run the script is to open the script in RStudio, and do a Session>Set Working Directory>To Source File Location.
-Then select the whole script and press CTRL-ENTER to run all the lines.
+* My own preferred way to run the script is to open the script in RStudio, then select the whole script and press CTRL-ENTER to run all the lines.
 * The whole process of converting the original raw data set to the tidy data set may take a while, depending on your hardware.
-* The tidy data set text file *tidyDataSetMeanValues.txt* is saved into the "output" folder.
+* The tidy data set text file *tidyDataSetMeanValues.txt* is saved into the "output" folder to be created in the working directory.
 It can be loaded into R as a data frame by, for example, `df <- read.table("output/tidyDataSetMeanValues.txt",header=TRUE)` .